Note: This post is a work in progress. I’ll remove this note when it’s done.

 I mentioned in another post how reading Return to Your Natural Colors by Christine Scaman was practically a spiritual experience.
 Here’s what she wrote about the true summer color palette (my best colors):

-That is the landscape of colors that look the best on me; where I fit in.
+That is the landscape of colors that look the best on me; where I fit.
 Reading it brought tears to my eyes.
+And I know why.

 The point is, all of this came together into the feeling that I have had a spiritual awakening.
 And that’s what I wanted to share in this post.